1

 Learn how to detect spongy moths, an invasive species in North America

 Joro spiders make large, messy webs that consist of multiple, roughly circular “orbs”.
 Unlike many orbweaver spiders that take down their webs every day and make new ones every night, joros seem to maintain their web over time.
 Their huge webs can accumulate debris and can be several feet (1-2m) wide!
 Another distinctive feature of joro webs is that they often feature thick, tangled, golden threads in certain areas.
-These special threads are characteristic of their Araneid family, and entomologists call them stabilimenta.
+These special threads are characteristic of their Araneidae family, and entomologists call them stabilimenta.

 Do any native species look like joro spiders?